-Even before the onset of the COVID-19 pandemic, there were already millions of higher education students taking classes online.
+Digital learning was already a prevalent choice for higher education students before the global health crisis.
 According to the National Center for Education Statistics (2020), 3.45 million students were enrolled exclusively in distance education courses in the fall of 2019.
 In the same period, 3.863 million learners had at least one online course.

 But because of the pandemic, 84% of students enrolled in face-to-face post-secondary courses had to move to online-only instruction (NCES, 2021).
 Despite that, 41% of respondents in a different survey expressed that the pandemic barely impacted their decision to enroll in an online program, as they had been considering it previously (Capranos, Dyers, & Magda, 2021).

 Regardless of the reason, there is a boon in distance learning.
 Students who have previously set aside their college plans can now enroll in online degree programs.
-To this end, this article lists 15 of the most affordable online business degree programs for those who want to pursue a degree in business management or similar fields.
+To this end, this article lists 15 of the most affordable online programs for those who want to pursue a degree in business management or similar fields.

 The short answer to this is yes.
 Students taking an online degree program receive the same instruction as their on-campus counterparts.
 Professors who teach face-to-face classes are also the same ones who handle the online version of their courses.